 If you’ve damaged someone else’s vehicle, you have less flexibility in terms of whether or not to involve insurance companies.
 If the other driver does not want to be paid out of pocket for the damage, which is common, you don’t have a choice.
 Moreover, there is much less of a financial penalty for filing a comprehensive or uninsured motorist property damage deductible.
 These accidents are typically seen as outside of the control of the driver and thus aren’t rated the same.

-Although typical car insurance bonuses are relatively small, they can add up to cut down on your insurance bill.
+Although typical car insurance discounts are relatively small, they can add up to cut down on your insurance bill.
 When seeking savings, consider the following discounts:

-Even though it’s more expensive to insure a hybrid or an EV than to cover a Honda Accord, you shouldn’t let that deter you from these vehicles.
-You can still find cheap car insurance for a green vehicle if you evaluate as many companies as possible.
-Shopping around is the only way to see if you could be getting a better rate elsewhere, or to confirm you’re already getting the cheapest possible rate.
+Even though it’s often more expensive to insure a hybrid or an EV than to cover a Honda Accord, you shouldn’t let that deter you from these vehicles.
+You can still find cheap car insurance for a green vehicle by shopping around to get insurance quotes from as many companies as possible. if you evaluate as many companies as possible.
+Shopping around is the only way to see if you could be getting a better rate elsewhere, or to confirm you’re already getting the cheapest insurance policy available.